Rocketr/rocketrnet-ipn-php/README.md

 2. Afterwards, you must add a product and ensure you add the the url you wish to receive IPN notifications as show here
 ![alt text](http://i.imgur.com/xEQrmNf.png "Screenshot")
 3. That's it.
 It's that simple.
 Now, whenever someone purchases your product, you will receive a post request (as show above) containing order information.

+# Firewall Considerations
+In order to ensure that you consistently received Instant Payment Notifications from sellnow, please make sure that you have whitelisted `104.27.160.104` in yoru firewall.